 As part of a project designed to sow ideas, grow inspiration and cultivate futures, 300 London schools are growing their own picnic this summer and their reward could be a £500 voucher from GardenSite.

 After the recent record breaking spell of hot weather, David Coton was glad to see recent rain freshening up the Garden Centre, but the sweltering heat is set to continue and he has these suggestions for some of the jobs that need to be done in the garden during August.

 It's the holiday season so don't forget to put in place arrangements so that your plants, and fish if you have a pond, survive the period that you are going to be away from home.

-Containers and hanging baskets are particularly vulnerable, either ask a neighbour to water them or invest in an automatic system that can be time controlled to release just the right amount of water to keep you plants happy until you return.
+Camellias and rhododendrons need plenty of water to ensure healthy flower buds for next year, and containers and hanging baskets are particularly vulnerable, so either ask a neighbour to water them or invest in an automatic system that can be time controlled to release just the right amount of water to keep you plants happy until you return.

 If you keep fish you'll need an automatic feeder or feeding block, there are several available to suit all pond sizes and you can set how often and how much food you want to feed the fish.

 Your lawn might look as though it is suffering from the hot weather but you needn't be too concerned as grass has great powers of recovery.
 When conditions improve, give it a boost by applying an autumn feed to strengthen the roots and prepare the lawn for winter.